 There are three Pathways available to you as follows;

 1. Social Work and Social Professions

 This pathway provides you with a strong foundation for professional social work or social service careers, in addition to careers in Counselling, Social Care Management, and the Probation Service.

 2. Society and Public Service

-You will be introduced to statistics for social policy, social policy topics covering a wide range of social services and modules in public sociology.
+You will be introduced to social policy topics covering a wide range of social and public services and modules in public sociology.
 This pathway prepares you for a wide range of Master’s programmes and employment in public services, NGOs, community development, youth work, social enterprise and public policy advocacy.